kellykohlleffel/Big-Data-Paris-HoL-2025/HPT_Hospitality_Guest_Services_Experience/hpt-lab-guide.md

 ## Overview
 In this 20-minute hands-on lab, you'll build a **custom Fivetran connector** using the **Fivetran Connector SDK** and the **Anthropic Workbench** to integrate an industry-specific dataset from a custom REST API into Snowflake.
 You'll then create a **Streamlit (in Snowflake)** application with various tools and dashboards powering key metrics as well as a **Snowflake Cortex AI-driven** feature to drive even deeper analytics, descriptive, and prescriptive insights.

-The Hospitality Guest Services Experience (HPT) custom connector should extract guest services experience records from a REST API and load them into a single table called `hpt_records` in your Snowflake database.
+The Hospitality Guest Services Experience (HPT) custom connector should fetch guest services experience records from a REST API and load them into a single table called `hpt_records` in your Snowflake database.
 The connector should deliver detailed information that provides a comprehensive view of guest preferences, local venue quality, real-time availability, and booking information for personalized concierge recommendation analytics.
 It should handle authentication, pagination, error handling, and maintain state between sync runs using a cursor-based approach.

 ## Lab Steps Quick Access